jbcodeforce/nodejs-kafka/README.md

 ## Solution outline

-* one nodejs producer (orderProducer.js) of Order events to the order-topic.
+* one nodejs producer (orderProducer.js) emits Order events to the order-topic.
 The program arguments are used to specify the number of orders to send.
 It uses the kafka nodejs module.
-* Order has a customer id referencing which shop orders the product.
+* Order has a customer id referencing which shop orders the products.
 It includes the order number, a status, a total amount, a total quantity, the product referenced and the expected delivery date.
 * one consumer that can be scaled horizontally and that is part of a consumer group
 * Use CQRS to implement getting the history of an order.
 The filter may apply to a specific product